MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 ```
 version: '3.6'  # if no version is specificed then v1 is assumed.
 Recommend v2 minimum
 ```
+The **version** directive specifies the minimum version of Docker required to execute the file.
+Which versions of docker-compose.yml map to which versions of the Docker engine are available in the official document reference, but unless you know you have to support an older version of Docker, use a version corresponding to a recent `stable` Docker CE release.

 ### volumes (top level)
 ```